raspberrypilearning/getting-started-with-guis/en/step_17.md

 ## What next?

 Try making your own GUI program.
-Perhaps you could take an old program you wrote and give it a GUI?
+You could choose an old program you've written and create a GUI for it?